 2. Tweak Virtual Memory settings

 Virtual Memory on your system is used by Windows to dedicate a part of your hard disk as pretend RAM.
-To adjust Virtual Memory settings, go to Start menu and type “Performance” in the run dialog box and select “Adjust the appearance and performance of Windows” option.
-Go to “Advanced” tab to see the size of the Paging file (virtual memory) click ‘Change’ to edit it.
+To adjust Virtual Memory settings, go to the Start menu type “Performance” in the run dialog box, and select the “Adjust the appearance and performance of Windows” option.
+Go to the “Advanced” tab to see the size of the Paging file (virtual memory) and click ‘Change’ to edit it.
 Now uncheck “Automatically manage paging file size for all drives” to make changes.
-Select “Custom Size” option and set “Initial Size” and “Maximum Size” to the recommended value.
+Select the “Custom Size” option and set “Initial Size” and “Maximum Size” to the recommended value.
 Reboot to changes takes place.

 3. Turn off the New Linux Terminal

-To turn off this setting, go to Start menu and type “Features” in the run dialog box.
-Now open “Turn Windows features on or off” menu, scroll down to find the “Windows Subsystem for Linux (Beta)” option, uncheck it and restart the system.
-If you require Linux terminal, you can download other tools available online.
+To turn off this setting, go to the Start menu and type “Features” in the run dialog box.
+Now open the “Turn Windows features on or off” menu, scroll down to find the “Windows Subsystem for Linux (Beta)” option, uncheck it, and restart the system.
+If you require a Linux terminal, you can download other tools available online.

 4. Manage Startup programs

-This is the simplest and one of most effective steps to fix slow boot time problem in Windows 10.
+This is the simplest and one of the most effective steps to fix the slow boot time problem in Windows 10.
 Many unnecessary programs including some heavy and cluttered programs run at the boot time of the system making it slow and sometimes crawling.
 To remove these programs, you need to make some tweaks in the Startup programs list to perform smoother and faster boot time.
-To do this, press Control + Alt + Esc keys to open Task Manager and go to Startup tab.
-Here you can see the list of programs which run at boot time.
-Disable all those programs which you don’t want and find heavy for the system.
-It is important to understand which programs needs to be disabled as it can create hurdles for even normal startup process.
+To do this, press the Control + Alt + Esc keys to open Task Manager and go to the Startup tab.
+Here you can see the list of programs that run at boot time.
+Disable all those programs that you don’t want and find heavy for the system.
+It is important to understand which programs need to be disabled as it can create hurdles for even a normal startup process.

 5. Install SSD